SryIDC/Discord-Bot/README.md

 ## Credits
 Please Check them out, these people are great and helped a lot in creating this bot💯
 - BestRazer(Founder of PiHosting) For providing support and lending me free server in the host❤
+- Karol Wojtyła(Co-Founder of PiHosting) & Staff For the help and suggestions they provided🛠
 - [LyxCode](https://www.youtube.com/@Lyx) For his wonderful tutorials for creating this bot👍
 - [LunarTaku](https://github.com/LunarTaku/) For his  wonderful codes 😊